Guide: Creating your marketing strategy

 Researching your potential customer base

 Once you know your groups of customers, you can look to conduct further research to see if there are any types of customer with more specific needs than others.
 For example, older customer groups may buy different types of products to younger groups.
+If you find certain groups with unique needs, you can tailor your marketing efforts to address those differences.
+You may discover that marketing medicinal mushrooms to health-conscious consumers yields higher engagement compared to general food products.
+By honing in on these specifics, you ensure that your marketing strategy is both targeted and effective.

 ‘Market segmentation’ can be an effective tool for this.
 It involves splitting your customer groups into smaller segments to find the sections of your customer base that will be most profitable to your business.
 You can segment customers by: